 If swimming with a bunch of other foreigners close to the city isn’t for you, maybe a trek off the beaten path is more up your alley.
 Around a 90 minute drive from Reykjavík, the Secret Lagoon is a natural geothermal bath north-west of Iceland’s capital city.
 With constant 38-40ºC water (100-104ºF), this heated oasis is the perfect place to unwind and escape the more tourist-heavy areas of the country, and makes for a perfect Instagram opportunity that’s sure to make your friends jealous.

 One of the most popular places in Iceland to hike in summer, as well as a shooting location for many TV series and Hollywood films (including Prometheus, Oblivion, and Game Of Thrones), the almost completely treeless Landmannalaugar is a place like no other on Earth.
+If you like to record the nature, don’t forget to take a game camera with you.
 While usually completely covered in snow in winter, summer (during Secret Solstice) is a completely different story.
 A little over three hours drive from Reykjavík, it makes for a perfect day trip before or after you party at our 2015 festival.

 Let’s face it: Iceland is covered in more waterfalls than just about anywhere else on Earth, and you don’t have to drive very far out of Reykjavík to see one.
 But if you want to experience something truly incredible, head north to Glymur, the second-tallest waterfall in Iceland.
 At almost 200m high, and with a hike to the top that takes the best part of an hour, you won’t forget a day trip here during your time in our country.